Free shipping for orders over 100€ in mainland Spain and Balearic Islands.

 What is Zebrano Wood?

-Zebrano is an exotic wood that comes mainly from Central Africa, from countries such as Cameroon and Gabon.
+Zebrawood is a tropical wood that comes mainly from Central Africa, from countries such as Cameroon and Gabon.

 It is characterized by its light brown or cream color, with dark and striking veins that vary from dark brown to almost black.